-Some red flags indicating possible breach of the duty of care of the employer include using technical legal language (e.g. harassment, assault, theft) when characterising the allegations before anything is proven or found, any sign of the employer already having made their mind up on the final determination of the allegations (e.g. by pre-preparing a termination letter that is drafted and immediately handed to the employee on the spot before their explanation or defence is reasonably heard) or not providing or keeping accurate documents on the Workplace Investigation in its entirety (not valuing the employee’s evidence and statements as much as the original complainant’s).
+Some red flags indicating a possible breach of the duty of care of the employer include using technical legal language (e.g. harassment, assault, theft) when characterising the allegations before anything is proven or found, any sign of the employer already having made their mind up on the final determination of the allegations (e.g. by pre-preparing a termination letter that is drafted and immediately handed to the employee on the spot before their explanation or defence is reasonably heard) or not providing or keeping accurate documents on the Workplace Investigation in its entirety (not valuing the employee’s evidence and statements as much as the original complainant’s).

 Duties of care could include:

-Some common ways that employers skew the results of a Workplace Investigation against you is by covering up information that would disprove the allegation against you, sometimes by removing your access to your emails/computers and other company property to prevent you from properly defending yourself.
-Your employer may also take on the pretence of hiring genuinely objective and external investigators to carry out the Workplace Investigation, but they may already be biased since they are also a paid service by the employer.
-If you know the allegation against you is completely false, but the employer still found you guilty of alleged misconduct, then you know either the employer did not conduct the investigation properly or they had already decided on your guilt before the investigation had begun.
-This is cause for action against your employer, particularly if they have engaged in adverse action by reprimanding you, especially if it’s in the form of unfair dismissal.
+Some common ways that employers skew the results of a Workplace Investigation against you is by covering up information that would disprove the allegation against you.
+This is done sometimes by removing access to your emails/computers and other company property to prevent you from properly defending yourself.
+Your employer may also pretend to hire genuinely objective and external investigators to conduct the Workplace Investigation.
+However, they may already be biased since they are also a paid service by your employer.
+If you know the allegation against you is completely false, but the employer still found you guilty of the alleged misconduct.
+This means either the employer did not conduct the investigation properly or they had already decided on your guilt before the investigation began.
+This is cause for action against your employer, particularly if they have reprimanded you.
+This is especially true if it’s unfair dismissal.

 Unfair Dismissals Australia is an industry leader.
 We strictly represent employees regarding issues to do with fair work.
 We are available 7 days a week.